xjxu21/xjxu21.github.io/_pages/about.md

 # 📖 Education
-- *Bachelor of Engineering(B.Eng.) in Automation*, University of Science and Technology of China(USTC).
+- *Bachelor of Engineering(B.Eng.) in Automation*, University of Science and Technology of China(USTC)
-- *Master of Philosophy(M.Phil.) in Artificial Intelligence*, The Hong Kong University of Science and Technology, Guangzhou(HKUST-GZ).
+- *Master of Philosophy(M.Phil.) in Artificial Intelligence*, The Hong Kong University of Science and Technology, Guangzhou(HKUST-GZ)

 # 💻 Research Experiences
 - *2023.10 – 2024.05*, Research Intern(AIGC) at Shanghai AI Lab and Nanyang Technological University, with Dr. Chenyang Si and Prof. Ziwei Liu